History of the Jews in Bosnia and Herzegovina: World War II

 In September 1941 deportations of Jews began, with most Bosnian Jews being deported to Auschwitz (many first to Kruščica concentration camp) or to concentration camps in Croatia.
 The Ustaše set up concentration camps at Kerestinac, Jadovna, Metajna and Slana.
-The most notorious, where cruelty of unimaginable proportions was perpetrated against Jewish and Serbian prisoners were at Pag and Jasenovac.
-At Jasenovac alone, hundreds of thousands of people were murdered (mostly Serbs), including 20,000 Jews.
+The most notorious, where cruelty of unimaginable proportions was perpetrated against Jewish and Serbian prisoners, were at Pag and Jasenovac.
+At Jasenovac alone, approximately one hundred thousand people were murdered (half of whom were Serbs), including 20,000 Jews.

 By War's end, 10,000 of the pre-War Bosnian Jewish population of 14,000 had been murdered.
 Most of the 4,000 who had survived did so by fighting with the Yugoslav, Jewish or Soviet Partisans or by escaping to the Italian controlled zone (approximately 1,600 had escaped to the Italian controlled zone on the Dalmatian coast - among them Flory Jagoda, née Papo).

 Jewish members of the Yugoslav Army became German prisoners of war and survived the war.
 They returned to Sarajevo after the war.
 Avraham Levi-Lazzaris, who emigrated to Brasil, became explorer of the first mines of diamonds in Rondônia, while Moses Levi-Lazzaris (1944–1990), mechanical engineer, became a Trotskyist militant.

 Righteous among the Nations from Bosnia and Herzegovina

 The people of Sarajevo helped many Jews to abscond and exfiltrate - among many, the story of the Hardaga and Kabilio families as well as of the Sober-Dragoje and Besrević families became particularly noteworthy after the war.

-The Righteous among the Nations from Bosnia and Herzegovina are those Bosnians who were honored by the Yad Vashem Memorial as Righteous Among the Nations, i.e. non-Jews who used their lives to save Jews from murder.
-Forty-two Bosnians have been awarded the title of Righteous Among the Nations.
+The Righteous among the Nations from Bosnia and Herzegovina are those Bosnians who were honored by the Yad Vashem Memorial as Righteous Among the Nations, i.e. non-Jews who risked their lives to save Jews from being murdered.
+Forty-nine Bosnians have been awarded the title of Righteous Among the Nations.